FlorianPerrot/ovh-servers-notifier/README.md

 + HTTP request
 + Telegram message

-A notification will be send to the notifiers configured when the server is available and when it's not anymore.
+A notification will be sent to the notifiers configured when the server is available and when it's not anymore.

 ## Documentation